-If you simply want to access location restricted content and aren’t as worried about privacy or security, try our Smart DNS feature.
+If you simply want to visit streaming websites and aren’t as worried about privacy or security, try our Smart DNS feature.
 It even works with Smart TVs that don’t natively support a VPN, like the Samsung SmartTV with Tizen OS.
-With our SmartDNS service, you’ll be able to unblock both the US and UK Netflix libraries, as well as Hulu, from anywhere.
+With our SmartDNS service, you’ll be able to keep watching streaming services like Netflix and Hulu, even if you’re not at home.

 Stay Safe 24/7

 If your VPN connection ever shuts down, no worries!
-CyberGhost VPN’s automatic killswitch kicks in and cuts your internet traffic until you regain your VPN connection.
-Your IP address, location, and all your information are private, no matter what!
+CyberGhost VPN’s automatic Kill Switch kicks in and cuts your internet traffic until you regain your VPN connection.
+Your IP address, location, and all your information benefits from improved protection.

 Plug All Leaks